Southbound 63

 by Richard R. Barron

 Weary from eight hours on the road but excited to see her, I followed her up the stairs of her non-air-conditioned dorm room at the University of Missouri.
-Once in her third-floor room, baking in the lingering warmth of the concrete campus, I could see, for the first time in my adult life, the place where I was born.
-Across the street from her open windows was the University hospital where, 22 years before, I’d uttered my first sound.
+Once in her third-floor room, baking in the lingering warmth of campus concrete, I looked out over campus.

 I smiled back and remembered the letter from her I received two weeks before.
 In it she told me of a tipsy night at a bar, and the blurry drive home.
 Well, not all the way home.
-She made it as far as that big truck, which returned the favor of her getting in the way by crushing her car into a two-ton accordion.
+She made it as far as that big truck, which crushed her car into a two-ton accordion.

 The letter also said sure, Richard, you’re welcome to come see me anytime.

-“I’m going to The Granary,” she explained, telling me what a great bar it was, and how much fun she’d always had there.
+After Steve left, Melissa announced, “I’m going to The Granary,” telling me what a great bar it was, and how much fun she’d always had there.
 “You’re welcome to come along, if you want.”

 I guess she either didn’t care or didn’t understand that I had no choice in the matter.
-I either went with her or sat in silence in her dorm room waiting for her.
+I either went with her to The Granary, or sat in silence in her dorm room waiting for her.

-The drive in awkward silence behind us, we entered the smoke-filled, dimly-lit night club.
-Finding a table, we sat, and were pounced upon immediately by a darkly-tanned sorority-type college girl anxious to sell us overpriced watery drinks.
+With the drive in awkward silence behind us, we entered the smoke-filled, dimly-lit night club.
+Finding a table, we sat, and were pounced upon immediately by a darkly-tanned sorority-type college girl anxious to sell us overpriced, watered-down drinks.
 She seemed aggravated when I asked for an iced tea.

 Wait a minute.
 Melissa doesn’t smoke.
 My perfect little Melissa doesn’t smoke!

 She caught the eye of a friend or two, then another, and soon I was surrounded by people I didn’t know.
-They were loud, drunk, and vulgar, and I couldn’t understand exactly why Melissa wanted to be around them.
-Not my Melissa.
+They were loud, drunk, vulgar, and I couldn’t understand exactly why Melissa wanted to be around them.

-The dance floor had been empty, except for one trashy-looking couple who persisted in amusing the entire patronage of the tavern, including us.
-Their dance was sleazy, sexually obvious and unimaginatively plebeian.
+The dance floor had been empty, except for one very trashy-looking couple who persisted in amusing the entire patronage of the tavern, including us.
+Their dance was sleazy.

-It turned out to be the icon of the evening.
-Melissa drank and smoked and danced with her friends, and with the sleazy couple.
+It turned out to set the tone of the evening.
+Melissa drank and smoked and danced with her friends, and with the sleazy couple, for what seemed like hours and hours.

-One in the morning rolled around, and to my relief, it was time to go.
+One in the morning rolled around, and she asked, much to my relief, if I wanted to go.
 I drove, since I was the only one close to sober.

 Back at her dorm, she led me across her hall to a friend’s room, where they offered us an amyl nitrite “popper.”
-Melissa took it, put it to her nose and inhaled deeply, and was instantly in another world.
-I was stunned.
+Melissa took it, put it to her nose and inhaled deeply.
+She stumbled backward a bit, instantly high as kite.

 The next morning, we decided to have an early lunch.